MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 - **Microsoft Purview Information Protection client**:

-    For the Microsoft Purview Information Protection client, sensitivity labels and label policies are configured in the Microsoft Purview compliance portal.
-For more information, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels).
+    For the Microsoft Purview Information Protection client, sensitivity labels and label policies are configured in the Microsoft Purview portal or the Microsoft Purview compliance portal.
+For more information, see the [Microsoft Purview documentation](/microsoft-365/compliance/sensitivity-labels).

 > [!NOTE]
 > When the Microsoft Purview Information Protection client is used to classify and protect documents and emails, email addresses and the users' IP addresses might be saved in log files.